OrtalHirszowicz/RatchetEHR/README.md

 After installing the MIMICIV dataset, please install the required packages by running the following command: pip install -r requirements.txt

+Afterwards, please fill the config.py file with the installed database information.

 ## Running the code
 First, please install the required packages as mentioned in the installation section.
 The following scripts are used for training and testing the model: